mariunaise/HDA-Thesis/content/SMHD.typ

 )<alg:find_offsets>

 ==== Offset properties<par:offset_props>
-#inline-note[Diese section ist hier etwas fehl am Platz, ich weiß nur nicht genau wohin damit.
+//#inline-note[Diese section ist hier etwas fehl am Platz, ich weiß nur nicht genau wohin damit.
 Außerdem ist sie ein bisschen durcheinander geschrieben]
-Lets look deeper into the properties of the offset value $phi$.\
+Before we go on and experimentally test this realization of the S-Metric method, let's look deeper into the properties of the metric offset value $phi$.\
 Comparing @fig:smhd_2_2_reconstruction, @fig:smhd_3_2_reconstruction and their respective values of @eq:offset, we can observe, that the offset $Phi$ gets smaller the more metrics we use.

 #figure(